-This complementary relation provides a lower bound for relative entropy coherence which would be a complementary to the upper bound given in Ref~\cite{cheng2015complementary}.
-We can find that the total coherence as resource should be larger than a bound in different bases.
-We know that relative entropy of coherence $C_\textrm{RE}^{(k)}\left(\rho\right)$ is non-negative, however, the right-hand-side of the inequality can be positive, zero or negative.
-In particular, when $\rho $ is a mixed state, $S(\rho )$ can be relatively large, so the bound will probably be negative.
+We know that the relative entropy of coherence $C_\textrm{RE}^{(k)}\left(\rho\right)$ is non-negative, however, the right-hand-side of the inequality can be positive, zero or even negative.
+In particular, when $\rho $ is a mixed state, $S(\rho )$ can be relatively large, so the lower bound will probably be negative.
 This fact is reasonable because that coherence depends on the chosen basis, i.e., projective measurement $\mathcal{M}$.
-Let us consider an extreme case as an example, when $\rho $ is a completely mixed state, $S(\rho )=\log _2d$, where $d$ is the dimension.
-Its coherence is always zero regardless of the basis, so the total coherence in the right-hand-side of (\ref{CR_RE-Coherence}) is also zero, while right-hand-side, $-\log _2b-S(\rho )\leq 0$.
+Let us consider an extreme case when $\rho $ is a completely mixed state, $S(\rho )=\log _2d$, where $d$ is the dimension of Hilbert space.
+The coherence is always zero regardless of the basis, so the total coherence in the left-hand-side of Eq.~(\ref{CR_RE-Coherence}) is also zero, while right-hand-side is no larger than 0, $-\log _2b-S(\rho )\leq 0$.
 Then, the inequality is always true for arbitrary sets of $\{\mathcal{M}^{(k)}\}_{k=1}^N$.
 The equality can be satisfied for some specifically bases such as the mutually unbiased bases.
-More importantly, this also indicate we can expect higher bound if the state are more purer which is indicated by smaller entropy of the state.
-We notice that this result~(\ref{CR_RE-Coherence}) was also reported in Ref.~\cite{singh2016uncertainty} very recently.
+This fact also indicates that we can expect a higher bound if the state has a larger purity resulting in a smaller entropy.
+We notice that this result (\ref{CR_RE-Coherence}) was also reported in Ref.~\cite{singh2016uncertainty} very recently.

-\emph{Complementary relations of thermal discord.}--- For a composite system consisting of two subsystems A and B, the multi-measurement uncertainty with memory can be derived also~\cite{liu2015entropic}